grafana/metrictank/docs/metrics.md

 the number of nodes we know to be secondary and not ready
 * `cluster.total.state.secondary-ready`:
 the number of nodes we know to be secondary and ready
+* `idx.bigtable.add`:
+the duration of an add of one metric to the bigtable idx, including the add to the in-memory index, excluding the insert query
+* `idx.bigtable.delete`:
+the duration of a delete of one or more metrics from the bigtable idx, including the delete from the in-memory index and the delete query
+* `idx.bigtable.prune`:
+the duration of a prune of the bigtable idx, including the prune of the in-memory index and all needed delete queries
+* `idx.bigtable.query-delete.exec`:
+time spent executing deletes (possibly repeatedly until success)
+* `idx.bigtable.query-delete.fail`:
+how many delete queries for a metric failed (triggered by an update or a delete)
+* `idx.bigtable.query-delete.ok`:
+how many delete queries for a metric completed successfully (triggered by an update or a delete)
+* `idx.bigtable.query-insert.exec`:
+time spent executing inserts (possibly repeatedly until success)
+* `idx.bigtable.query-insert.fail`:
+how many insert queries for a metric failed (triggered by an add or an update)
+* `idx.bigtable.query-insert.ok`:
+how many insert queries for a metric completed successfully (triggered by an add or an update)
+* `idx.bigtable.query-insert.wait`:
+time inserts spent in queue before being executed
+* `idx.bigtable.save.bytes-per-request`:
+the number of bytes written to bigtable in each request.
+* `idx.bigtable.save.skipped`:
+how many saves have been skipped due to the writeQueue being full
+* `idx.bigtable.update`:
+the duration of an update of one metric to the bigtable idx, including the update to the in-memory index, excluding any insert/delete queries
 * `idx.cassadra.query-delete.ok`:
 how many delete queries for a metric completed successfully (triggered by an update or a delete)
 * `idx.cassadra.query-insert.ok`: